-The sketches found inside were depictions of a young Aboriginal man's memories of growing up in far north Queensland.
-Oscar's pencil drawings depict a variety of scenes from traditional ceremonies to interactions with Europeans, to places he visited in the surrounding area − a rare record of life in the late 1800s from an Aboriginal person's perspective.
+Oscar's sketchbook contains drawings by a young Aboriginal man who grew up in far north Queensland in the late 1880s.
+Oscar's pencil drawings range from scenes of traditional ceremonies, to interactions with Europeans and places he visited in the surrounding area.
+It is a rare record of life in the late nineteenth century from an Aboriginal person's perspective.

 In 1899, Augustus Henry Glissan, the manager of Rocklands Station, near Camooweal in far North Queensland, posted a small blue-lined notebook to family friend Charles Bage, a medical practitioner in Melbourne.
 Inscribed on the book's front cover were the words 'Drawn by Oscar, Cooktown boy, aged 18 years'.

 At some time Bage must have passed the book on to his colleague Sir Colin MacKenzie, whose collection was to become the nucleus of the Australian Institute of Anatomy.
 In the early 1990s, nearly 100 years since it had left Rocklands, Oscar's sketchbook was rediscovered by National Museum of Australia staff.

 Thus, by a series of fortuitous links, this seemingly insignificant little notebook produced in remote Australia at the end of the nineteenth century, had been kept and passed on.
 As a result, the set of 40 pencil drawings, which are the only identified works of the nineteenth-century Aboriginal artist known as 'Oscar', have been preserved in the collection of the National Museum of Australia.